Oscars 2019 Winners: The Complete List

 Best Production Design:

-Black Panther, Hannah Beachler and Jay Hart
+WINNER: Black Panther, Hannah Beachler and Jay Hart

 The Favourite, Fiona Crombie and Alice Felton